kubernetes-retired/kubefed/docs/keps/20200619-federated-resource-status.md

 This can have an impact in the performance, so this should be configured with precautions.

-**Note that**, this proposed solution includes additional flags to the kubefed control-plane components to avoid blowing out the control-plane due to frequent and concurrent API calls to update the status of the federated resources.
+**Note that**, this proposed solution includes additional flags to the kubefed control-plane components to limit the calls per second to the API, which could cause performance degradations to the control-plane when updating the status of the federated resources.

-In addition to the `conditions` field, this new feature adds a new property `remoteStatus` that holds the status of the created resource created in the kubefed cluster.
+In addition to the `conditions` field, this new feature adds a new property `remoteStatus` that holds the status of the created resource created in the kubefed cluster.The `remoteStatus` is an unstructured object due to the unknown structure of the status of the target resources.
 To enable the collection of the status of federated resources, a new feature gate, disabled by default, is added to the current list of features.
 Likewise the user has to explicitly enable the collection at `FederatedTypeConfig` level.
 To do so, the `FederatedTypeConfig.statusCollection` field has to be set to `Enabled`.